Eunice25-ade/Pizza_Sales_Analysis/README.md

 - Customer Preferences – Preference for vegetarian or non-vegetarian pizza,
 - Order Patterns – Identify how often do customer order more than one pizza at a time
 - Pricing and time-based insights -  To identify price range of the pizza sold and the periods with unusually high or low sales

+- ### Tools used

+- Excel (Pivot Tables, Power Query Editor)
+- Data Visualization (Pivot Charts Bar/Pie Charts).
+- Data Source – Mr Mandela Isoughie ( Instructor)

+### Explorative data  analysis

+-###  Peak order times for Pizza
+- Power query editor was used to extract the order hour.
+- On Pivot table, order hour was dragged to rows , order Id to values
+- Summarised values by count
+- Pivot chart – Bar chart

+- ###   Days with the highest order.
+- Power query editor was used to extract the order day
+- On Pivot table, order day was dragged to rows , order Id to values
+- Summarised values by count
+- Pivot chart – Clustered column chart